Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Data Acquisition and Preprocessing

 \subsection{Participants and Data Acquisition}

-As a first step in the goal of automatically detecting manic episodes , this work focuses on a dataset that was recorded in a two-phased clinical study of bipolar disorder.
-All participants in the study were patients with a bipolar disorder diagnosis according to ICD-10~\cite{overview_bipolar_disorder}.
-A total of 58 participants were included, and of these 28 were recorded when hospitalized due to an ongoing manic episode (ICD-10 diagnosis F31.1 (current episode manic without psychotic symptoms) and F31.2 (current episode manic with psychotic symptoms)).
-The clinical psychiatrists residing at the hospitals' locked wards for affective disorders suggested potential candidates after assessing their ability to consent.
-Patients considered unable to consent were not invited to participate.
-In addition there was a group of 30 non-overlapping euthymic patients recorded for a one-year outpatient’s follow-up study.
-These participants were enrolled from additional participants in the first part of the study (at time of discharge from the hospital), the hospitals’ outpatient clinic, or from a local advocacy group for patients with bipolar disorder.
+As a first step in the goal of automatically detecting manic episodes, this work focuses on a dataset that was recorded in a two-phased clinical study of bipolar disorder.
+All participants were diagnosed according to the International Classification of Diseases (ICD)-10~\cite{overview_bipolar_disorder}.
+58 participants were included and of these 28 were recorded when hospitalized due to an ongoing manic episode (ICD-10 diagnosis F31.1 (current episode manic without psychotic symptoms) and F31.2 (current episode manic with psychotic symptoms)).
+The clinical psychiatrists residing at the two closed affective wards at Haukeland University Hospital suggested potential candidates after assessing their ability to consent.

+A group of 30 euthymic patients, not overlapping with the manic group, were also included in this study.
+These participants were additional participants from the first part of the study (when discharged from the hospital), or recruited from the hospitals’ outpatient clinic or the local advocacy group for bipolar disorder.

 Inclusion criteria for both phases of the study were Norwegian speaking individuals between 18 and 70 years diagnosed with bipolar disorder, able to comply with instructions and having an IQ above 70.
 Exclusion criteria were previous head trauma needing hospital treatment, having an organic brain disorder, substance dependence (excluding nicotine), or being in a withdrawal state.
 The study protocol was approved by The Norwegian Regional Medical Research Ethics Committee West (2017/937).
-A written informed consent was obtained from all participants, and no financial compensation was provided.
-All patients (except two in the euthymic group) were taking prescribed medications.
+Written informed consent was obtained from all participants and no financial compensation/treatment perks were provided.
+All patients (except two in the euthymic group) were taking various combinations of prescribed medications.